 Set up ESP-IDF to get a common development framework for the ESP32 (and ESP32-S2) chips in C language;

 Get ESP-ADF to install the API specific to audio applications;

-Setup Path to ESP-ADF to make the framework aware of the audio specific API;
+Set up env to make the framework aware of the audio specific API;

 Start a Project that will provide a sample audio application for the board;

 Connect Your Device to prepare the application for loading;